angelaqaaa/subtrack/README.md

 ## Deployment Checklist
 - Serve the PHP app behind Apache or Nginx with HTTPS and optimized PHP-FPM settings.
-- Update CORS headers in `api_*.php` to whitelist production origins.
+- Update CORS headers in `api_*.php` to whitelist production origins and align with your SPA host.
   - Enable `session.cookie_secure=1` and `session.cookie_samesite=Lax` (or `None` for cross-site cookies).
-- Run `npm run build` and serve the `frontend/build` output (optionally from the same domain to reuse cookies).
+- Run `npm run build` and serve the `frontend/build` output (optionally from the same domain to reuse cookies without `SameSite=None`).
 - Rotate the default API key secret and enforce environment-specific credentials.
 - Set up automated backups for the `subtrack_db` database and `storage/` logs.